 or could possess price-sensitive information.

-7. Notifiable persons are required within the prescribed time limits to carry out a notification to the AFM.
-In this respect, AFM speaks of “promptly” and “within max three days”.
+7. Notifiable persons are required within the prescribed time limits to carry out a notification to the AFM if a threshold of 5,000 euro per calendar year is surpassed by a notifiable person, taking into account all transactions of the respective person.
+In this respect, AFM speaks of notifying “promptly” and “within max three days”.
 These messages may or may not be made by the Compliance Officer.
 The notifiable person remains responsible for making notification to the AFM.

 1. A notifiable person shall not buy or sell, directly or indirectly,